 In conclusion, in order to gain un-programmed and new cell function(s), somatic cells (and even tumor cells) of higher eukaryotes become pluri-potent, elastic and flexible, all of which basically originated from pluri-potency, elasticity and flexibility of the chromatin structure.
 That is, in order to adapt to an intra- and/or extra-cellular environment change, individual somatic cells of higher eukaryotes possess the ability to newly gain the same and/or distinct un-programmed cell function(s) in different ways by means of irreversible creation of varied chromatin structure plasticity with epigenetic modifications, i.e., from the loose to tight forms or vice versa of the chromatin structure surrounding proximal 5'-upstream regions of specific transcription factor and chromatin-modifying enzyme genes (Fig. 23).
-Such a loose or tight form of the chromatin structure surrounding the proximal 5'-upstream region is in the latently active or inactive state for transcription of the corresponding gene, although the proximal 5'-upstream region as mere nucleotide sequences is in the silent state for expressions of most of the genome functions.
-Creation of varied chromatin structure plasticity in individual somatic cells is triggered by the spontaneous unbalanced response to the new environment change when they firstly encounter with it and then irreversibly accomplished by the successive unbalanced convergence of the response through numerous generations.
+Such a loose or tight form of the chromatin structure surrounding the proximal 5'-upstream region as mere nucleotide sequences is in the silent state for expressions of most of the genome functions.
+Creation of varied chromatin structure plasticity in individual somatic cells is triggered by the spontaneous unbalanced response to the new environment change when they firstly encounter with it and then irreversibly accomplished by the successive unbalanced convergence of the response through numerous generations (cell divisions).
 The different ways to create varied chromatin structure plasticity in individual somatic cells are certainly dependent on their antecedents.
 Moreover, chromatin structure plasticity, regardless of whether its creation is in the course or was already completed, is inherited to descendant generations associated with or without additional conformation change through cell divisions.
 Remarkably, irreversible creation of chromatin structure plasticity occurs in descendant cells but not in the cell which initially accepts the signal on the environment change, although reversible regulations of ordinary gene expressions and enzyme reactions occur in the cell itself which accepts proper signal (Fig. 22).
 Probably, irreversible creation of chromatin structure plasticity, with the intention of adapting to the environment change, occurs inevitably but not incidentally and/or neutrally.